colin6756/genepage-insight/README.md

 ```
 module avail Python
 ```
-Afer a Python2.7 and above or Python3 version has been selected either edit the sbatch script in this repository, virtualenv_setup.sbatch or execute the commands below.
+After the user has decided on a version of Python2 that is 2.7 and above or Python3 execute the commands below.

 ```
 module load <Python version>